 “Wolf Bauer: Eighty Years on the Sharp End,” by Lowell Skoog.
 Northwest Mountaineering Journal, 2005.

 Puget Sound Regional Archives, Bellevue, WA.
-Thank you to archivist Midori Okazaki for contributing the Wedgwood Rock property photo.
+Thank you to archivist Midori Okazaki for contributing the Wedgwood Rock property photo and advising on this project.